Summarize the article:

 Leveraging generative AI solutions for the manufacturing skills gap isn’t the only way the technology is reshaping the industry.
 GenAI use case examples span product design and prototyping, predictive maintenance, quality control, and supply chain optimization.

-Product design is the key use case for generative AI in manufacturing, highlighted by Deloitte, Gartner, AWS, McKinsey, and many more.
+Product design is the key use case for generative AI in manufacturing, highlighted by Deloitte, AWS, McKinsey, and many more.
 It’s also the leading AI use case in production, according to the fresh MIT Technology Review Insights Survey.

 Autodesk, a leading product and project design solution, has already incorporated GenAI capabilities into its software.
 General Motors already uses GenAI to optimize vehicle parts and reduce vehicles’ weight.